apacheignite/documentation/3rd-party-integration/aws-infrastructure-deployment.md

 	    * All `Cassandra` nodes up and running
 	    * All `Ignite` nodes up and running
 	    * All `Tests` nodes up and running and ready to launch tests
-6. Collects load tests statistic from all EC2 nodes of `Tests` cluster, produces summary report and upload it to S3
+  * Collect load tests statistic from all EC2 nodes of `Tests` cluster, produces summary report and upload it to S3